apache/cloudstack-documentation/source/adminguide/ui.rst

       ...
    }

-UI also provides option to show custom plugins by displaying a custom HTML page or service in an iframe.
+UI also provides option to show custom plugins for displaying custom HTML pages or HTTP services in an iframe.
 Such plugins can be listed in the config file using `plugins` property.
 Example for adding custom plugins:

 .. parsed-literal::